domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Ludwig Wittgenstein, Philosopher

+The following sentence "breaks" the objective Truth (capital "T") of language: This sentence is false.
+Or, as kids would say: "It's opposite day."

 Nothing changes.
 Anything that we say changes is all part of a "language game" (linguistic representation of reality).

 Physics is not "True" (capital "T"), but it is useful.